Global Center for Technology Transfer - Who we are

 Paula Stephan, Professor of Economics, Georgia State University (economics of science)

-Shiri Breznitz, Associate Professor, Munk School of Global Affairs and Public Policy, University of Toronto, Canada (technology transfer, innovation policy)
+Shiri Breznitz, Roz and Ralph Halbert Professor of Innovation and Director of Research, Munk School of Global Affairs & Public Policy, University of Toronto (technology transfer, innovation policy)

 Rosa Grimaldi, Professor of Technology and Innovation Management, University of Bologna, Italy (technology transfer, innovation policy)